-After learning how to launch your online coaching business, it now leaves you with one problem: How to market your coaching business.
+After learning how to launch your online business, it now leaves you with one problem: How to market your coaching business.

-While you are still building your coaching business, you can take a step ahead by promoting your business.
+While you are still building your business, you can take a step ahead by promoting your business.
 There are several ways you can do it.
 I’ll tell you how.

 1. The simplest and fastest way involved your family and friends

 Sending your first email to tell about your new venture as a coach can be exciting and terrifying at the same time.
 It would be better if you begin with a warm audience.
 One of the fastest and simple ways is to market your online coaching business is to your family and friends.
 Let your loved ones know what you are up to in a precise and actionable way.

 2. Market your online coaching business in a way you actually like